 Youth who receive special education services under the Individuals with Disabilities Education Act (IDEA 2004) and especially young adults of transition age, should be involved in planning for life after high school as early as possible and no later than age 16.
 Transition services should stem from the individual youth’s needs and strengths, ensuring that planning takes into account his or her interests, preferences, and desires for the future.

-In the 2009-2010 school year, 939,903 youth in public schools were homeless as defined by the Department of Education.
+In the 2009-2010 school year, 939,903 youth in public schools experienced homelessness as defined by the Department of Education.
 This was a 41 percent increase from the 2006-2007 school year.
-The most often reported living situation for homeless youth was sharing a house due to the loss of housing because of economic hardship or a similar reason.1
+The most often reported living situation for youth experiencing homelessness was sharing a house due to the loss of housing because of economic hardship or a similar reason.1

-A number of studies2 have found that homeless and runaway youth face academic and behavioral problems at school including low graduation rates, high expulsion and suspension rates, high special education placement rates, and high grade retention.
+A number of studies2 have found that youth experiencing homelessness and runaway youth face academic and behavioral problems at school including low graduation rates, high expulsion and suspension rates, high special education placement rates, and high grade retention.
 Studies have found the rates to be similar to, or more extensive than, housed youth living in poverty.3

-Despite these findings, homeless youth are not a homogenous group.
+Despite these findings, youth affected by homelessness are not a homogenous group.
 Studies have found that some youth are able to perform as well as or above their peers despite the challenges and stressors they face, while others appear to struggle.6

 - the inability to meet enrollment requirements (including requirements to provide proof of residency and legal guardianship, and school and health records);